What is lung cancer?

 How is lung cancer diagnosed?

-After an initial screening test, doctors check an individual’s medical history and conduct further exams and tests to check for lung cancer.
-The American Cancer Society recommends screening for individuals 55 to 74 years old in apparent good health with a 30-year history of smoking a pack a day and for those who currently smoke or quit within the past 15 years.
+The American Cancer Society recommends lung cancer screening using computed tomography (CT) scans for individuals 55 to 74 years old who have at least a 30-year history of smoking a pack a day and for those who currently smoke or quit within the past 15 years.

-A chest X-ray is often the first test doctors perform on patients with symptoms of lung cancer.
-Computed tomography (CT) scans use X-rays to make detailed cross-sectional images of a person’s body that make lung tumors more visible.
+A chest X-ray is often the first test performed on a person with symptoms of lung cancer.
+CT scans use X-rays to make detailed cross-sectional images that make lung tumors more visible.
+If a mass or nodule is found, a biopsy may be done to determine if it is malignant.
 Another test is sputum cytology, which examines a sample of mucus to see whether it contains cancer cells.

 How is lung cancer treated?